-It is normally used about a wall with vertical panelling.
+It is normally used for a wall with vertical panelling.
 A skjelter wall is a wall that protects against sunshine and most kinds of precipitation, but which is nonetheless airy.

 There is plenty of evidence to justify the use of such buildings, one such instance being the Gokstad Ship’s burial chamber dating back to the early 900s.
 The reconstruction at Lofotr Viking Museum, however, is based on the K60, excavated from Skiparkrok on the River Nidelven in Trondheim.
-The foundations of the building have been denochronologically dated back to 915 A.D., while two datings of the building’s ground beam returned the years 991 and 1004 A.D., i.e. the late Viking Age.
+The foundations of the building have been dated back to 915 A.D. using dendrochronology, while two datings of the building’s ground beam pointed to the years 991 and 1004 A.D., i.e. the late Viking Age.
 K60, found within Trondheim’s city limits, is the oldest preserved skjelter building closest to Lofoten, but we know of similar buildings at Bryggen in Bergen, in Oslo, etc.

 Hot and cold drinks, light meals based on ingredients available in the Viking Age.